Duncan18/Calculator/README.md

-Simple calculator aplication made in java.
+Simple clock made from HTML, CSS, and Javascript